icanteven-code/api-excercise-project/README.md

-# API Excercise Project (AEP)
+# API Exercise Project (AEP)

 This is created as a project idea for you to start working on a "real" Restful API - it's a "classical basic e-commerce" and you will get your tasks structured as good as possible and in a way that they can come to you from your employer/team.
 Some of the things here maybe will not make the most sense from a "feature" stand point, but are aimed to make you think and find solutions for your tasks.
 This is made completely and only for learning purposes.

-The best way for going through this project is with a mentor or a friend, who can overview your progress, privde feedback and check your code via Pull/Merge-requests (as described in the next topic - Workflow).
+The best way for going through this project is with a mentor or a friend, who can overview your progress, provide feedback and check your code via Pull/Merge-requests (as described in the next topic - Workflow).
 But if you don't have such support - don't worry, the provided Frontend application (Coming soon) has a mocking mode, where you can see how the app works and even can try to reverse engineer the desired outcome.

 It's up to you what kind of language or framework to use.
-You will see your tasks descibed in a universal way, so that they're applicable to any setup you decide to use.
+You will see your tasks described in a universal way, so that they're applicable to any setup you decide to use.

-As you will be developing a REST API a very helpfull read would be this article [Best practices for REST API design](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/#h-allow-filtering-sorting-and-pagination) and anything else to help you on your learning path.
+As you will be developing a REST API a very helpful read would be this article [Best practices for REST API design](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/#h-allow-filtering-sorting-and-pagination) and anything else to help you on your learning path.
 The tasks here are simply that - tasks to be done and completed, the rest of your searching and learning you should do completely on your own!

 ## Workflow / Git
 To keep this "real" you need to create your own repository in Github and work with the "Feature branch workflow".
 This step "requires" you to have a buddy or mentor to review your code - When you're ready with a task/feature/fix you can create e Pull-request/Merge-request from your feature branch and wait for review and approval for merging.
 More on this workflow